Disney+ is coming to the UK — and Western Europe — in March. Should other streamers be worried?

 The bottom line

-The sky is NOT falling, but there’s no doubt providers already streaming in the UK will feel a little pinch along the edge of their margin.
+The sky is NOT falling, but there’s no doubt providers already streaming in the UK will feel a little pinch along the edge of their margin… and operators may feel a bit of unease as well.
+Will Disney need to be on their services anymore?
+Or, will they simply merge everything into Disney+?

-Churn will increase.
-At first, because consumers will be trying out the new service and feel the need to trim their spending on other services.
+For streamers, having a service like Disney+ will ramp up churn a bit, at first, because consumers will be trying out the new service and feel the need to trim their spending on other services.

 But, in short notice, consumers in the UK will increase their service tolerance as they begin to craft their own bundles of streamed content.